 Izmir Izmir Province, Turkey Travel Guide

 Imagine waking to the scent of fresh pastries and Turkish coffee, with the Aegean Sea sparkling under the morning sun.
 Picture yourself strolling along a palm-lined promenade, the Kordon, as the day winds down, casting golden light over the bay.
-This is Izmir, a place where every corner is a story, and every meal invites you to taste a bit of its history.
+This is Izmir, a place where every corner is a story, and with all your meals invites you to taste a bit of its history.
 It promises a travel experience that combines relaxation with profound cultural discovery.

 Izmir's history extends further than many realize, stretching back over 8,500 years.
 It is one of the oldest continually inhabited cities in the Mediterranean basin.
 The city used to be a prominent settlement in the ancient Greek world, a jewel of Ionia, famed for its strategic harbor and fertile hinterland.